MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfprofiles/functions/pfprofilessetprofilepolicyasync.md

 ## Remarks

 This will set the access policy statements on the given entity profile.
 This is not additive, any existing statements will be replaced with the statements in this request.
 See also ProfileGetProfileAsync.
-If successful, call [PFProfilesSetProfilePolicyGetResult](pfprofilessetprofilepolicygetresult.md) to get the result.
+When the asynchronous task is complete, call [PFProfilesSetProfilePolicyGetResultSize](pfprofilessetprofilepolicygetresultsize.md) and [PFProfilesSetProfilePolicyGetResult](pfprofilessetprofilepolicygetresult.md) to get the result.

 ## Requirements